 What to do: Spend the proper time and effort to define the details of your business operation; a good business plan is a good start.
 Improve on your own knowledge about all aspects of the business and how they impact your floor plan, or get help.
-Only after this exercise will you be able to 1) know if an existing restaurant space will meet your needs, or 2) know what are all required when you found a empty space with just a concrete slab and unfinished walls and ceiling.
-So investing some "ounces" of effort upfront for a good floor plan is the cheapest way to go before laying out some serious cash for breaking concrete, and paying equipment and contractors.
+Only after this exercise will you be able to 1) know if an existing restaurant space will meet your needs, or 2) know what to do with the space you just signed up for.
+So investing some "ounces" of effort upfront for a good floor plan is the cheapest way to go before laying out some serious cash for breaking concrete, and paying for equipment and contractors.

 3. Didn't Hire And Train Well.

 Your staff, i.e., your human resources, will be one of the highest cost elements of your restaurant operation.
 But you know this already, right?